About Local Studies

-Over 6,500 images comprising the Tyneside Life and Times Collection are online on Flickr.
-View images in categories such as shipping, monuments, armed forces and transport.
+Over 7,000 historic photographs of Newcastle and the surrounding areas are online on Flickr.
 Help us to identify unknown locations and people or simply add our images to your favourites.

-The collection at West End Library contains over 17,000 photographs and documents relating to the history and heritage of West Newcastle from the 19th century to the present day.
-The bulk of the collection relates to Scotswood, Benwell, Elswick, Fenham and Arthur’s Hill but also includes items relating to Denton, Lemington, Newburn, Throckley and Westerhope.
+The collection at West End Library contains over 19,000 photographs and documents relating to the history and heritage of West Newcastle from the 19th century to the present day.
+The collection covers Arhturs Hill, Benwell, Elswick, Fenham & Scotswood but also includes items relating to Denton Burn, Kenton, Lemington, Newburn, North Walbottle, Throckley & Westerhope.

 For further information or specific requests contact:

 Please note that the collection is open to visitors on Monday's 10am - 4pm and at other times by arrangement with library staff.

 - Nineteenth Century Regional Newspapers (You will be asked for a password.
 Please enter your Newcastle Libraries card number.)